ktoso/scala-types-of-types/_includes/all.md

 }
 ```

-Which for Java folks may seem very similar to the `Container<A>` syntax at first, but it's a bit more powerful as we'll see in the section about *Path-dependent Types*, as well as in the bellow example.
+Which for Java folks may seem very similar to the `Container<A>` syntax at first, but it's a bit more powerful as we'll see in the section about *Path-dependent Types*, as well as in the below example.

 todo; Then, this is how we would implement this trait: